Workers installing solar panels

 We bring together leading thinkers and key policy makers to address critical issues on decarbonisation and support efforts at all levels of government to build a strong future economy.

-century.
-There is no more free market in the race to decarbonise and Australia must respond with what works best here: smart incentives such as tax credits for advanced manufacturing, new strategic funding for investments in the national interest such as equity in emerging Australian mining developments, local content requirements to spur domestic sectors, and regulating where out-of-date structures hold us back.
+Australia needs to continue investing at scale through policies that commit public capital to initiatives that work best here: tax credits for advanced manufacturing, new strategic funding for investments in the national interest such as equity in emerging Australian mining developments, local content requirements to spur domestic sectors and updating taxes, subsidies and structures that are holding us back.

-A major public policy shift is required, at scale, to attract investment needed to crowd in private capital and enable large-scale investment that ensures Australia seizes the economic and employment opportunities from being a renewable energy and critical minerals superpower.
+Government incentives and policies that speed up cleantech innovation will help crowd-in private capital, share risk and enable large-scale investment to ensure that Australia seizes the economic and employment opportunities of becoming a renewable energy and critical minerals superpower.

 Climate Capital Forum is supported and hosted by our partner, independent public interest think tank, Climate Energy Finance.
 Read more about their important work here: Climate Energy Finance